pkasindorf/charts/charts/daily-digest/v1.0.0/app-readme.md

-# Docker Registry Helm Chart

-This directory contains a Kubernetes chart to deploy a private Docker Registry.
+# Buildinglink Daily Digest

+This chart install and configures an instance of the buildinglink daily digest emails ervce.

 ## Prerequisites Details

-* PV support on underlying infrastructure (if persistence is required)
+* These services require access to the underlying infrastructure for Rabbit MQ and Sql Server

 ## Chart Details

 This chart will do the following:

+* Implement digestqueue - a digest creation/distribution service
-* Implement a Docker registry deployment
+* Implement digestmailer - a scalable mailer service